obestwalter/codecats-cv/docs/tech/stack.md

 * Templating language for dynamic text generation
 * Helps you to glue together your HTML/CSS/Javascript and application code

-## JSON
+## Yet Another Markup Language (YAML)

-* Widely used format to save and transfer data
+* Widely used format to save structured data
+* e.g. used in the configuration for MkDocs and Travis

+# INI Format

+* Another widely used format to save structured data
+* e.g. used for configuring tox